 - From the Priorities page, select Add priority.

-- Enter the name and description for your priority.
-The name will appear in the drop-down field when a user creates or edits an issue.
+- Enter the name of your priority.
+The name will appear in the dropdown menu when a user creates or edits an issue.

 - Choose an icon to represent this priority.

 - Specify a color to represent this priority.
 This color will be used by the Projects Dashboard Gadget to display the percentage of issues with different priority types within your project.
-You can either type the HTML color code, or click the box at the right of the field to select from a color chart.
+You can either type the HTML color code or click the box at the right of the field to select from a color chart.
 See Priority Color configuration will not change the color of a priority's text or icon for details.

 - Select Add to create a priority.
 It will be added to the default priority scheme that contains all priorities.
 You can later add it to another scheme if you wish.